The Box Office window is open 12:30pm-7pm and during all performances.

 Morning fiddle: Class I

 Recess (10 to 15 minutes)

 Dance/Art — half the camp goes to each activity

 Lunch and lunch-time recess

 Art/Dance — the kids that had art now go to dance, and vice versa

 NOTE: Each activity (fiddle, dance, and art) is roughly one hour long

 The fiddlekids concert — free admission

 Camp culminates with the fiddlekids recital, an exciting public performance on the Freight & Salvage stage.
 This lovely show highlights the kids' accomplishments across a wide range of fiddling styles.
-The show starts at 11:30am, Saturday June 29.
-And it's free!

 When camp starts we'll email a link that provides access to the collection of instructor-made recordings for this year's camp.
 The collection includes fast and slow recordings for most tunes.